Capillary/ecom-api-document/source/includes/_customer.md

 Parameter | Type | Description
 -------- | ----- | -----------
-merchantId* | string | Unique GUID of the merchant userId* | string | Unique GUID of the user whose shipping address needs to be fetched
+merchantId* | string | Unique GUID of the merchant userId* | string | Unique GUID of the user to fetch shipping address

 <aside class="notice"> All parameters marked by * are mandatory. </aside>